LogoHistorical Figure MBTI

 Why not ISTP?

 The ISTP shares the Se–Ti axis but inverts the orientation: introverted first, physical second, socially reserved throughout.
-An ISTP would not have courted the visibility that Nikolai cultivated — the conspicuous rise through court, the deliberate construction of the Zubov-Suvorov alliance, the willingness to be seen and identified as a power broker.
-The ISTP's violence, when it comes, tends toward the quiet and the precise; Nikolai's was theatrical, impulsive, and tied to a physical presence that craved recognition.
-His temper was extroverted — it needed an audience, or at minimum a room to explode in.
+An ISTP would not have courted the visibility Nikolai cultivated — the conspicuous rise through court, the Zubov-Suvorov alliance, the willingness to be seen as a power broker.
+The ISTP's violence tends toward the quiet and the precise; Nikolai's was theatrical, impulsive, and tied to a physical presence that craved recognition.
+His temper needed a room to explode in.
 That is not the ISTP way.

 Where the ISTP retreats into craft and self-sufficiency, the ESTP moves toward the crowd and the conflict.
-Nikolai Zubov needed the stage of Catherine's court precisely because it allowed him to be most fully himself — enormous, dangerous, and visible.
-His intelligence was real, but it was always in service of the body's ambitions rather than the mind's.
+Nikolai Zubov needed the stage of Catherine's court — enormous, dangerous, and visible.
+His intelligence was real, but always in service of the body's ambitions rather than the mind's.
 ESTP.

 Nikolai Zubov was the instrument the conspiracy needed: brave enough to enter the room, strong enough to act, and too present-minded to foresee the reckoning that followed.